ashemath/btw-img/docs.md

 project as I used with VMs

 For image creation in the VM, we can use geniso to store the userdata and metadata on a tiny .iso that is mounted on VM creation.
-If we want to export those partitions for baremetal installation, it's just a matter ofbooting it, letting cloud-init do it's thing, and capturing the partiution data with `partclone` before putting it down to disk.
+If we want to export those partitions for baremetal installation, it's just a matter of booting it, letting cloud-init do it's thing, and recapturing the partition data with `partclone` before putting it on baremetal disk.

 Easier said than done.